spencerbakes/my-portfolio/about.markdown

 ### About This Site

 This portfolio is a collection of things I like to make outside of work (since, unfortunately, most of those details can't be shared publicly).
 The site itself is generated with [Jekyll](https://jekyllrb.com/), hosted through [GitHub Pages](https://pages.github.com/) and built by yours truly.
+You can find the source code on [GitHub](https://github.com/spencerbakes/my-portfolio), if you're into that sort of thing.